Jamie Smart (author): Clarity: Clear Mind, Better Performance, Bigger Results

-In May 2013, after Liverpool striker Daniel Sturridge scored a hat trick against Fulham, in his post-match interview, he walked in holding a copy of Clarity.
-Financial Times wrote about the book that, "Unlike some self-help books Clarity feels like a gentle pep talk rather than a military boot camp.
+In May 2013, after Liverpool F.C. striker Daniel Sturridge scored a hat trick against Fulham, in his post-match interview, he walked in holding a copy of Clarity.
+The Financial Times wrote about the book that, "Unlike some self-help books Clarity feels like a gentle pep talk rather than a military boot camp.
 It guides you along the way rather than asking you to set out specific goals within strict time frames.
 Worth a read."
 The PA Life magazine gave the book a positive review saying, "broken down into clear chapters that take you on a pathway to clarity and guide you in making changes as you move forward."

 Little Book of Clarity

 Smart released his second book, titled Little Book of Clarity: A Quick Guide to Focus and Declutter Your Mind in March 2015.
-The book featured tips to clear the mind and get things done.
+The book features tips to clear the mind and get things done.